Know what you want to purchase. Research your product/service and write clear and detailed specifications.

 Submitted an old or expired quote to Orders.
 Expired quotes may not be honored by the vendor and will cause delays in the process.
 Submit new quotes.

 Failure to provide an appropriate and active financial account number.
 Restricted accounts may prohibit the purchase of certain items.
 Please contact the EECS Business Office if you are not certain.

-We cannot purchase items from eBay or pay for items using PayPal.
+We cannot pay for items using PayPal.
 Make sure your vendor accepts VISA credit cards or Purchase Orders.

 Splitting order requests in order to circumvent Fiscal Policies, such as bid limits.
-Violaters are subject to disciplinary action.
+Violators are subject to disciplinary action.